I never set out to be a Christian author, speaker, or website owner.

 You can be super specific with this request.
 Sometimes, I’ve pretty much given the Holy Spirit my detailed pro and con list when I’ve faced a specific problem, trusting that God will make His will clear to me.

-Other times, I’ve sensed that God is calling me to something, but I couldn’t discern just what it was — and that’s exactly what I’ve told the Holy Spirit.
+Other times, I’ve sensed that God is calling me to something, but I couldn’t discern just what it was — and that’s exactly what I’ve told the Holy Spirit through prayer.
 The Bible tells us that even when we don’t know what to ask for,

 “the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans” (Romans 8:26).

 When it comes to listening for an answer, take note of small prompts around you.
-God might speak through a Bible passage; through advice from a friend; or through a sermon or podcast.
+God might speak through a Bible passage, advice from a friend, or a sermon or podcast.

-And don’t get stuck in thinking that God’s will is one path only, and that you’re in trouble if you wander off that path.
-Sure, sometimes God will provide a clear answer about what His will is, and then you are responsible to follow!
+And don’t get stuck in thinking that God’s will is one path only and that you’re in trouble if you wander off that path.
+Sure, sometimes God will provide a clear answer to your question such as “What is God’s will for my life?” and then you are responsible for showing obedience and following God’s decretive will since you belong to Him!

 When I take my kids to the ice cream shop, I usually give them a dollar limit as a guideline, then I let them choose what they want — and it’s honestly so fun!
 If I get a kick out of seeing what my children choose for ice cream, I can only imagine God’s pleasure in seeing us choose from the options He gives us!